developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 ## Remarks

-1. On devices running Android, `rfid.connect` can be called only after the `enumRFIDevent` callback is received by calling `rfid.enumerate`.
+1. On devices running Android, rfid.connect can be called only after the enumRFIDevent callback is received by calling rfid.enumerate.
 2. An Enterprise Browser application can connect to only one reader at one time.
 If a different reader is desired, the app must disconnect from the currently connected reader before connecting to a new one.
 3. An RFID reader can connect to only one application at one time.
 If a different RFID reader app is desired, the device user must either quit the previous application, or instruct the app to disconnect from the reader.

 ### Installation
 The RFID plug-in package for RhoElements 2.2 SP1 is not is not part of the default installation, but is available as a separate download from the Zebra Technologies Support site.

 **RFID plug-in resources**:

-* **[RFID Plug-in for RhoElements 2.2 SP1](https://www.zebra.com/us/en/support-downloads/software/developer-tools/rfid-plugin-for-rho-elements.html) -** download from Zebra Support Site (includes release notes, installation instructions and a sample app)
+* **[The RFID Plug-in for RhoElements 2.2 SP1](https://www.zebra.com/us/en/support-downloads/software/developer-tools/rfid-plugin-for-rho-elements.html)** download, available from the from Zebra support site, includes release notes, installation instructions and a sample app.

 <!--
 * **[Release Notes and Installation Instructions](http://goo.gl/VtCDnO) -** for viewing or download (Word doc)